 The political crisis in Côte d’Ivoire has had a tremendous effect on the country’s adolescents and children.
 Since the political crisis began last November, more than 300,000 Ivorians have fled their homes.
 Field report by Edward Bally

-VIDEO: UNICEF correspondent Anja Baron reports on UNICEF-supported counselling for returning school children in post-crisis Côte d’Ivoire.
+VIDEO: UNICEF correspondent Anja Baron reports on UNICEF-supported counselling for returning school children during the political crisis in Côte d’Ivoire.

 About 60 per cent of them are women and children.
 Homes have been burned down and more than 800,000 children have been unable to attend school for several months.
 Even though the crisis has eased, many still bear psychological wounds and trauma.

 After being closed for four months, Bloleu School in western Côte d’Ivoire has finally re-opened, and not just for local children.
 Along with the regular pupils, 22 displaced children in the region are attending to escape on-going violence in their villages.

 Ashkenaze Gouli Ouaigue, 12, is one of these new pupils.
 He comes from Duékoué, a town 200 km away.
 He was forced to leave his home one night after his family came under attack.
 “People were being killed.
 My father and my mother said we had to flee,” he recalls.
 “My father is a doctor, he just had time to get his identification papers and we left.
 As for me, I left all my belongings in my room.”